samar1h/News-Intel/README.md

 ## How this compares to Google Scholar

-A fair question, since both tools get used for research.
+A fair question, since both tools can be used for research.
 Short answer: they're not really the same category of tool, and this project isn't trying to be a Google Scholar replacement.

 Google Scholar is a mature, widely trusted academic search engine backed by a large engineering team, with a scale of indexing and reliability this project doesn't attempt to match.
 If you need scholarly citation search, that's still the right tool.